DDL intercettazioni: Paragraph 29

-The controversy largely centered around paragraph 29 of the proposed bill which was being debated in the Chamber of Deputies of the Italian parliament.
+The controversy largely centered around paragraph 29 of the proposed bill, which was being debated in the Chamber of Deputies of the Italian parliament.

-The proposed bill would have empowered anyone who believes themselves to have been offended by the content of a publication or website, even if the content were true, to enforce publication of a reply, uneditable and uncommented, in the same place and with equal prominence of the related content, with no right of protest against the requested rewrite or any inaccuracies contained, within 48 hours and without any prior evaluation of the claim by a judge.
+The proposed bill would have empowered anyone who believes themselves to have been defamed or misrepresented by the content of a publication or website, even if the content were true, to enforce publication of a reply, uneditable and uncommented, in the same place and with equal prominence of the related content, with no right of protest against the requested rewrite or any inaccuracies contained, within 48 hours and without any prior evaluation of the claim by a judge.
 If after 48 hours the reply hadn't been published, the person requesting the reply may eventually appeal to a civil court which would assess the request and evaluate the disputed content.
 The sanction would be a fine between €9,500 and €12,000.
 According to editors of the Italian Wikipedia:

 "neutrality, freedom, and verifiability of [Wikipedia's] contents are likely to be heavily compromised by paragraph 29 of a law proposal, also known as "DDL intercettazioni" (Wiretapping Act).
 This proposal, which the Italian Parliament is currently debating, provides, among other things, a requirement to all websites to publish, within 48 hours of the request and without any comment, a correction of any content that the applicant deems detrimental to his/her image."

 "Unfortunately, the law does not require an evaluation of the claim by an impartial third judge – the opinion of the person allegedly injured is all that is required, in order to impose such correction to any website.
 Hence, anyone who feels offended by any content published on a blog, an online newspaper and, most likely, even on Wikipedia would have the right for a statement ("correction") to be shown, unaltered, on the page, aimed to contradict and disprove the allegedly harmful contents, regardless of the truthfulness of the information deemed as offensive, and its sources."

 Strikes and protests

 Italian journalists went on strike on 9 July 2010, in protest over the wiretapping bill.

 All pages on the Italian version of Wikipedia on 4 October 2011 were redirected to a statement opposing the proposed legislation.
 The statement is available in Italian, English, Catalan, Esperanto, Dutch, French, German, Greek, Hebrew, Portuguese, Romanian and Spanish.

-Despite its approval in Senate, the Bill was never approved by the Chamber of Deputies during the XVI Legislature and was not repeated in the next parliamentary term.
+Despite its approval in Senate, the Bill was not approved by the Chamber of Deputies during the XVI Legislature and was not repeated in the next parliamentary term.